 see guidelines and suggestions at right!)

-at one of our audition opportunities:
+and complete a short friendly interview at one of our audition opportunities:

 If you have a conflict with the audition options, please contact us and explain the conflict